 Blue Shield Program logo

 The Blue Shield Program, as outlined in Executive Order 25-03, recognizes local governments for their dedication to effective law enforcement and community safety.
 A Blue Shield designation highlights initiatives that enhance public safety, strengthen support for law enforcement and build lasting partnerships with the community.
-The Blue Shield designation allows each community’s law enforcement agency to access a state grant for training, equipment, and/or technology from a $10 million fund administered by the Department of Public Safety.
-The grant program is now taking applications from the 201 designated Blue Shield communities that applied by June 1, 2025 and met all requirements.
+A total of 201 Blue Shield communities were recognized in 2025, which allowed each community’s law enforcement agency to access a state grant for training, equipment, and/or technology from a $10 million fund administered by the Department of Public Safety.
+For 2026, Blue Shield applications are now being accepted.
+It is anticipated that Blue Shield Grant applications will become available after the General Assembly approves Governor Kehoe’s budget recommendation to again fund the program at $10 million for the 2027 fiscal year.

 Missouri County Outline Map With Blue Shield Counties Shaded Blue and City/Town Shown as a dark blue dot